yan-soon/tp/docs/DeveloperGuide.md

    Expected: Help page is displayed.

 1. Test case: `helppppp` <br>
-   Expected: Help page is not displayed. _Unknown command format_ message is shown in the result display.
+   Expected: Help page is not displayed. _Unknown command_ message is shown in the result display.

 #### Show Required Modules